ZhangLaibao/machine_gun/java/JVM/concurrent/thread-pool.md

                 interruptIdleWorkers();
         }
     }

+    public boolean allowsCoreThreadTimeOut() {
+        return allowCoreThreadTimeOut;
+    }

     /**
      * Sets the maximum allowed number of threads.
-This overrides any
-     * value set in the constructor.
-If the new value is smaller than
+This overrides any value set in the constructor.
-     * the current value, excess existing threads will be
+     * If the new value is smaller than the current value, excess existing threads will be
      * terminated when they next become idle.
-     *
-     * @param maximumPoolSize the new maximum
-     * @throws IllegalArgumentException if the new maximum is
-     *         less than or equal to zero, or
-     *         less than the {@linkplain #getCorePoolSize core pool size}
-     * @see #getMaximumPoolSize
      */
     public void setMaximumPoolSize(int maximumPoolSize) {
         if (maximumPoolSize <= 0 || maximumPoolSize < corePoolSize)